prog-ops/mygithub_user_repos/README.md

 # Github Users App

-A React JS project with improved UI effects, animations, logical conditions, styles, keyboard handling, error and loading handling, and responsive UI, that is optimized for mobile view.
+Allows you to search Github users and repos.
+A frontend project with improved UI effects, animations, logical conditions, styles, keyboard handling, error and loading handling, and responsive UI, that is optimized for mobile view.

 ### Tech Stack
 This project is built using the following tech stack: